HL7/davinci-pct/input/pagecontent/formal_specification.md

 > Note: Although technically possible, conveying the AEOB to the patient via FHIR API is optional and the workflow is contingent upon the payer opting to expose the API to the patient.

 #### GFE and AEOB Bundle Graphic
 The below illustrates what is contained in the GFE and AEOB bundles.
 For full details see the PCT [FHIR Artifacts](artifacts.html#1).
-Note: For brevity not all bundle elements are shown.
-Note the AEOB Bundle.identifier below which is needed in the [AEOB query]( formal_specification.html#aeob-query).
+Of note is the <em>AEOB Bundle.identifier</em> which is used in the [AEOB query]( formal_specification.html#aeob-query).
+Note: For brevity not all bundle data elements are shown below.

 ![PCT Bundle](PCT_bundles.png){:style="float: none;"}